+Name: Why is this lab exercise useful; where can the resul Registration No.: 1. to be deed in origineering deeliginingery.
 2. 3.
-Indicate briefly how ye y would find the enring at ffness & moment of inertia from your graph indicate briefly flow yo ou would lind the spring sti illiess & moment of illertia from your graph What are your experir values of stiffness and By how much does the theoretical inertia differ from the experimental value?
+Indicate briefly how you would find the spring stiffne ess & moment of inertia from your graph What are your experimentally determined values of stiffness and moment of inertia?
+By how much does the theoretical inertia differ from the experimental value?
 Why?
-What value of dampin technique as applied i What value of damping ratio did you obtain?
-What are the limitations of the log-decrement technique as applied in the lab and how would you overcome them?
-What can you conclud le from this lab exercise?
-I How do your findings relate to engineering design?
+What value of damping ratio did you obtain?
+What technique as applied in the lab and how would you What can you conclude from this lab exercise?
+How v do your findings relate to engineering design?
+Please note that this experimental report summar laboratory experiment notes which will be used for

-\\Appropriate reference books have been suggested in the lecture course
+^{}Show sample calculations Appropriate reference books have been suggested in the lecture course

 Module (s) Year

 B59EG, B59EH-Mech.
 Eng.
 Sci.
 7, 8 3

 Subject Semester (s)

 Dynamics 1 and 2

-Laboratory Title
+Laboratory Title Lab Responsible Person

-Design and Construction of a Dynamic Vibration Absorber
+Design and Construction of a Dr. Peter Wilkinson

+Dynamic Vibration Absorber